Farmers Markets & Produce Stands - Tri-Cities WA Guide

 Getting Farm Products to Market

-View the Washington State Department of Agriculture Snapshot (PDF) which shows the number of small farms by county and the top 10 commodities grown.
+View the Washington State Department of Agriculture's Washington Agricultural Snapshot (PDF) which shows the number of small farms by county and the top 10 commodities grown.

 Washington State Department of Agriculture (WSDA)

 Washington State small farm and direct marketing businesses can expand their knowledge and networks by taking advantage of the variety of classes, workshops, field days, and conferences held throughout the state.
-The WSDA has published a fact sheet (PDF) that includes information about:
+The WSDA has published a fact sheet (PDF) that includes the following information: Key listservs, online newsletters, and blogs, Business development resources, Conferences and gatherings, Ongoing farmer support, and Free farm listings for Washington State.

 Washington State Department of Agriculture (WSDA) - continued